climate-action-kits/pxt-fwd-edu/gr6-glaciers-modify.md

 hint~

 ## Modify Step 8
-Now, grab your black piece of paper and cover the baseplate with it.
-This time, let's count to ten while you hold the A button!
+Now, grab your black piece of paper and cover the base plate with it.
+This time, let's count to 10 while you hold the A button!

 ~hint Tell me More!
 - The black paper is like the ocean because it acts similar to how the ocean does with light.
-- Counting to ten helps us get a lot of information about our 'ocean'. hint~
+- Counting to 10 helps us get a lot of information about our 'ocean'. hint~

 ## Modify Step 9
 Take your folded white pieces of paper that are like icebergs.
-Place them one by one on the baseplate, counting to eight each time as you hold the A button.
+Place them one by one on the baseplate, counting to 10 each time as you hold the A button.
 Then take them off one at a time.
 What do you think the data will show?

 ~hint Tell me More!
 - The white paper acts as 'icebergs' in our ocean.